igor-moonlite/moonlite/README.md

 **NB:** you can modify the widgets themselves as they're preserved upon version upgrades.
 They're stored in `content` subdirectory and served via `/mlite/content` alias - which works whether you have MoonLite installed to domain root or to subdirectory.

-While MoonLite can be installed manually from repository or ZIP, its primary purpose is to be installed from MoonLite APT repository.
+While MoonLite can be installed manually, its primary purpose is to be installed from MoonLite APT repository.
 It's designed to work with Apache, PHP 8 and MySQL and will install the components as dependencies if necessary.

 ## Installing MoonLite from APT repository